samarthdd/k8-proxy-documentation/docs/products/sharepoint plugin/online/sharepoint-online-solution-deployment.md

 2. AzureAd:ClientSecret - Client Secret created in App registered with Azure Active Directory
 3. AzureAd:Domain - Domain of your O365 subscription.
 For e.g. glasswall.onmicrosoft.com.
 4. AzureAd:TenantId - Tenant id of your Azure Active Directory tenant.
-5. Glasswall:BaseUrl - Base url of your Glasswall rebuild api endpoint.
+5. Glasswall:BaseUrl - Base url of your Glasswall GW Cloud SDK endpoint.
 Make sure you are using valid URL.
-6. Glasswall:ApiKey - Api Key to access the Glasswall rebuild api (can be found [here](https://glasswall-store.com/products/glasswall-rebuild-cloud-in-shared-cloud-environment?variant=33739907006604)).
+6. Glasswall:ApiKey - Api Key to access the Glasswall GW Cloud SDK (can be found [here](https://glasswall-store.com/products/glasswall-rebuild-cloud-in-shared-cloud-environment?variant=33739907006604)).

 #### 6. Deploy FileHandler Code
 1. Navigate to local folder where GWO365FileHandlerWebApp.zip was downloaded (from [FileHandler release](https://github.com/k8-proxy/gp-sharepoint-plugins/releases)).